PicoScope® 6000E Series

 More information on Spectrum analyzer >>

-Alarms, coupled with mask limit testing, help create a powerful and time-saving waveform monitoring tool.
-Capture a known good signal, auto-generate a mask around it and then use the alarms to automatically save any waveform (complete with a time/date stamp) that does not meet specification.
+Actions, coupled with mask limit testing, help create a powerful and time-saving waveform monitoring tool.
+Capture a known good signal, auto-generate a mask around it and then use the actions to automatically save any waveform (complete with a time/date stamp) that does not meet specifications.

 Custom probes in PicoScope oscilloscope software